dgeb/json-api/format/index.md

 * Each key is a dot-separated path that points at a repeated relationship.
 Paths start with a particular resource type and can traverse related resources.
-  For example `"posts.comments"` points at the `"comments"` relationship in each document of type `"posts"`.
+  For example `"posts.comments"` points at the `"comments"` relationship in each resource of type `"posts"`.
 * The value of each key is interpreted as a URL template.
-* For each document that the path points to, act as if it specified a relationship formed by expanding the URL template with the non-URL value actually specified.
+* For each resource that the path points to, act as if it specified a relationship formed by expanding the URL template with the non-URL value actually specified.